 A friend of mine posted on Facebook a graphic making fun of religious notions of morality as “handed down from God”.
-I responded: I think a lot of atheistic objections to religion, like this jpg that you posted, are a reaction to a simple-minded concept of the Divine.
+I responded: I think a lot of atheistic objections to religion are a reaction to a simple-minded concept of the Divine.
 Yes, many people do indeed think of Divinity as an all-powerful Man with a White Beard who has a bunch of rules, a bunch of demands, and a quick temper.
 But that vision does not fit with the more sublime and subtle Divinity that, for example, the deep spiritual mystics and sages throughout the millennia have talked about experiencing.

 Simple-minded people who are uncomfortable thinking for themselves and are uncomfortable with ambiguity sometimes seek simple moral rules, and interpret the words of great beings (like Jesus, Moses, or Buddha) to signify simple rules (“fundamentalist interpretations”, as you say).
 Yes, clearly human history is full of examples of how that seems correlated with wars, inquisitions, and other such problems.